“I’d like to try a vegetarian diet, but I’ve heard that you won’t receive adequate nutrition. Is this true?”

 2. Pair your proteins.

 The best sources of complete proteins are animal sources.
 A complete protein means that you are receiving all nine essential amino acids (proteins that your body can’t synthesize or convert, thus essential).
 You can still achieve complete protein sources by pairing or complimenting two protein sources, where one is high in a protein that the other is lacking.
-Great examples of complimenting proteins are: rice and rice and beansbeans, whole wheat bread with peanut butter, cashews with tofu (try it in a stir fry), chick peas and sesame seeds (hummus), black-eyed peas and corn bread, rice and tofu, and a variety of other combinations.
+Great examples of complimenting proteins are: rice and beans, whole wheat bread with peanut butter, cashews with tofu (try it in a stir fry), chick peas and sesame seeds (hummus), black-eyed peas and corn bread, rice and tofu, and a variety of other combinations.
 Eating the paired proteins together is best, but consuming them within a few hours of each other will work just as well.

 3. VARIETY!